hpcc-systems/hpcc-js-wasm/README.md

 * wasmFolder is no longer needed
 * All wasm libraries have the same asynchronous load pattern
     - `const instance = await Wasm.load();`

+### ⚠⚠⚠ TypeScript Notes ⚠⚠⚠

+When importing an ESM package AND referencing explicit `exports` (like `@hpcc-js/wasm/graphviz` or `@hpcc-js/wasm/expat`), you should change the following tsconfig.json setting:
+* `moduleResolution: Node16`

+This will ensure the correct "types" are auto discovered.